NBAFrigge/OSMBot/README.md

 # OSMbot

 OSMbot is a bot that automates player training in an online soccer game called OSM (Online Soccer Manager).
 The bot allows users to set a specific goal in the `Lineup.json` file, and it will train the players until that goal is achieved.
+If the training is not completed before a match, the bot will skip the training session, set up the lineup, and wait for the match to finish.

 ## Requirements